fly-apps/rate-limiter-demo/README.md

 Again, you will see JSON.
 Press refresh again rapidly and you will quickly see "503 Service Temporarily Unavailable".
 Congratuations, you have successfully run both the echo app and nginx configured as a rate limiter on a Fly.io machine.

+This demo used `curl`.
+Any application written in any language that can send HTTP POST requests can be used instead.

 When done, delete your machine using the command in the setup section.
-Again, repeat this after ever step.

 # Demo 2(A) - `fly machine run` with precanned app